jdevfullstack-tutorials/code-testing/README.md

 For me, personally, I write
 unit tests and integration
-tests for my projects, particularly
+tests for my projects.
-Java.
-I had developed the projects first without knowing code testing in the first place.
+I had developed the projects
+first without knowing code
+testing in the first place.
 So I wrote them backwards.